Mast cell activation syndrome and the vagus nerve

 Inflammatory bowel disease and irritable bowel syndrome

-A May 2021 study in the journal Frontiers in Pharmacology (2) wrote:
+Above we saw that people suffer from inflammatory bowel disease and MCAS.
+A May 2021 study in the journal Frontiers in Pharmacology (10) wrote:

 The researchers add that repairing the intestinal barrier represents a potential therapeutic target for many diseases.
 Repair means addressing the dysfunction of enteral afferent nerves, efferent nerves, and the intrinsic enteric nervous system that play key roles in regulating intestinal physiological homeostasis and coping with acute stress.
 Furthermore, innervation actively regulates immunity and induces inherent and adaptive immune responses through complex processes, such as secreting neurotransmitters or hormones and regulating their corresponding receptors.

 The parasympathetic vagal nerve has been put forward as an integral part of an immune regulation network